metabrainz/musicbrainz-docker/README.md

 ### Set up search indexes

+:information_source: Search indexes are updated asynchronously, some delay can be experienced before getting updated results.

 Depending on your available ressources in CPU/RAM vs. bandwidth:

 * Either build search indexes manually from the installed database: